 • Group sizes and prices:

-• The maximum group size for this group tour is 7 people with one guide.
+• The maximum group size for these group tours is 7 people with one guide.

 • The cost is per person does not decrease as the group grows.

-Mountain biking along Tour du Mont Blanc can be arranged for bigger groups.
-Contact us prior to booking.
+Mountain biking along Tour du Mont Blanc can be arranged for bigger and for private groups with custom dates.
+Contact us prior to booking to make arrangements.

 Min. age requirements: